Call center standard operating procedures and best practices

 Centralized internal systems should be updated with the data and information that certain departments can access.

-This would minimize the confusing back and forth between closely related departments such as HR and payroll, payroll and accounting, and so on.
+This would minimize the confusion between closely related departments such as HR and payroll, payroll and accounting, and so on.

 An internal knowledge base is important if a company wants to have failsafe communication between the likes of the IT department, compliance, and human resources.